ajv-validator/ajv/README.md

 Please assess the regular expressions you use in the schemas on their vulnerability to this attack - see [safe-regex](https://github.com/substack/safe-regex), for example.

-**Please note**: some formats that Ajv implements use [regular expressions](https://github.com/ajv-validator/ajv/blob/master/lib/compile/formats.js) that can be vulnerable to ReDoS attack, so if you use Ajv to validate data from untrusted sources **it is strongly recommended** to consider the following:
+**Please note**: some formats that [ajv-formats](https://github.com/ajv-validator/ajv-formats) package implements use [regular expressions](https://github.com/ajv-validator/ajv-formats/blob/master/src/formats.ts) that can be vulnerable to ReDoS attack, so if you use Ajv to validate data from untrusted sources **it is strongly recommended** to consider the following:

-- making assessment of "format" implementations in Ajv.
+- making assessment of "format" implementations in [ajv-formats](https://github.com/ajv-validator/ajv-formats).
-- using `format: 'fast'` option that simplifies some of the regular expressions (although it does not guarantee that they are safe).
+- passing `"fast"` option to ajv-formats plugin (see its docs) that simplifies some of the regular expressions (although it does not guarantee that they are safe).
-- replacing format implementations provided by Ajv with your own implementations of "format" keyword that either uses different regular expressions or another approach to format validation.
+- replacing format implementations provided by ajv-formats with your own implementations of "format" keyword that either use different regular expressions or another approach to format validation.
 Please see [addFormat](#api-addformat) method.
 - disabling format validation by ignoring "format" keyword with option `format: false`

-Whatever mitigation you choose, please assume all formats provided by Ajv as potentially unsafe and make your own assessment of their suitability for your validation scenarios.
+Whatever mitigation you choose, please assume all formats provided by ajv-formats as potentially unsafe and make your own assessment of their suitability for your validation scenarios.

 ## Filtering data